The Addams Family (pinball): Overview

 An electric chair is positioned above a sinkhole at the center of the playfield.
 At the beginning of each ball, it is lit and will award the currently flashing mansion room (rotated by the bumpers) if hit.
 The player must then shoot either ramp to relight the chair.
 The Swamp kickout hole will also award the flashing room if it is shot while the chair is lit.

 Mounted beneath the central portion of the playfield is "The Power", a set of spinning magnets that can alter the path of the ball.
 Flashing lights in this area indicate when the Power is active.

+The game includes a topper which extends the design of the mansion on the backglass into a cloud, and is lit by flashers to simulate lightning.